When can I expect to receive my course once I have paid?

 Where can I purchase my herbal products from once qualified?

-There are numerous companies supplying good herbal tinctures, capsules and teas products in NZ.
+There are numerous companies supplying good herbal tinctures, seeds, capsules and teas products in NZ.
 These include:

 International companies: Nature’s Sunshine Ltd, Natures’ Way, Solgar, Swisse herb products.